codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/run-integration-tests.md

   - /docs/run-integration-tests/
 toc: true
 ---
-Using this repository we'll help you get up to speed with basic functionality such as: compiling, testing and building Docker images.
+Using this repository, we'll help you get up to speed with basic functionality such as: compiling, testing and building Docker images.

 This project uses `Node Js` to build an application which will eventually become a distributable Docker image.
 You can use the [**composition**]({{site.baseurl}}/docs/codefresh-yaml/steps/composition/) step to run a complex interaction of services.
 For example, run integration tests on an already built image.